Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 to compensate additional load.

 You can still power the
-HAT/Raspberry Pi through Micro-USB.
-In that case you have to ensure that the HAT Brick will be provided with stable 5V, for example by using the official Raspberry Pi universal power supply.
+HAT/Raspberry Pi through USB-C. In that case you have to ensure that the HAT Brick will be provided with stable 5V, for example by using the official Raspberry Pi universal power supply.
 The USB/DC supply voltages are measured and accessible through the API.